NBA Rumors: Denver Nuggets Expects To Re-Sign Will Barton, According To Adrian Wojnarowski

 The news of the Nuggets push to re-sign Will Barton comes just days after Denver Stiffs reported that the Indiana Pacers were interested in bringing him in.
 Now it becomes clear that Barton will be back with the Nuggets.

-Because of league rules restricting NBA teams and players to discuss contract negotiations prior to July 1, nothing can be made official.
-Wojnarowski notes that an agreement will be reached shortly after midnight EST suggests that both sides have already engaged in preliminary contract discussions.
+Because of league rules restricting NBA teams and players discussing contract negotiations prior to July 1, nothing can be made official.
+Wojnarowski notes that an agreement will be reached shortly after midnight, EST, suggests that both sides have already engaged in preliminary contract discussions.
 Those talks likely took place before the end of the NBA season.

 Will Barton has enjoyed a couple of good seasons with the Denver Nuggets, who acquired him from the Portland Trail Blazers in a trade midway through the 2014-15 season.
-It was not until the following year the Nuggets added him did Will Barton begin to pay big dividends.
+It was not until the following year when Barton began to pay big dividends.

 Injuries forced Will Barton into the Nuggets’ starting lineup for 40 games this past season.
-Whenever he has had to start Barton has played remarkably, averaging 17.7 points, 5.6 rebounds, and 4.4 assists in those games.
+Whenever he has started, Barton has played remarkably well, averaging 17.7 points, 5.6 rebounds, and 4.4 assists in those games.

 Will Barton’s usage rate of 19.5 percent was surprisingly lower as a starter than the 22.6 percentage as a reserve.
-Conversely. the Nuggets’ sixth-man has a much better plus-minus when he was inserted in the starting lineup.
+Conversely, the Nuggets’ sixth-man has a much better plus-minus when he was inserted in the starting lineup.

 The Denver Nuggets and Will Barton are discussing new contract, according to reports. https://t.co/EN8nSqnTLf pic.twitter.com/6XyhuOZSVl